CPA Building

 This is an attractive building.
-If the Michigan Central Station at the other end of Roosevelt Park is restored to its original glory, it would be reasonable to assume that this building might be renovated also.
+If the Michigan Central Station at the other end of Roosevelt Park were restored to its original glory, it would be reasonable to assume that this building might be renovated also.

-Date of Construction: Unknown to me
+Date of Construction: 1923

 State of Michigan Registry of Historic Places: Not listed